 Cons

-- Limited evidence for success rates specifically in the home setting
+- Limited evidence for success rates in the home setting

-- No lab screening or preparation of the sample
+- No clinical screening or lab preparation of the sample

-- With a known donor, parentage and responsibilities can raise family-law questions
+- With a known donor, legal parenthood and responsibilities require planning under Canadian and provincial law

-- Wash hands, clean the surface and set out sterile single-use supplies.
+- Wash hands, clean the work surface, and set out sterile single-use supplies.

-- Collect the semen directly into a sterile cup.
+- Collect the semen directly into a sterile specimen cup.

 - Let it liquefy at room temperature for 10–15 minutes.

-- Lie on your back with the pelvis slightly elevated; insert the syringe 3–5 cm and depress the plunger slowly.
+- Lie on your back with your hips slightly elevated.
+Insert the syringe tip about 1–2 inches and press the plunger slowly.

-Handle the sample gently, avoid heat or cold and aim to use it within about 30 minutes (no later than ~60 minutes).
-These practical windows align with laboratory good practice in the WHO manual: WHO Laboratory Manual 2021.
+Handle the sample gently, avoid cold packs or heat, and aim to use it within about 30 minutes of collection — generally no later than ~60 minutes at room temperature.
+These practical windows align with good laboratory practice in the WHO Laboratory Manual 2021.

 Practical timing tips

-- After a positive LH test, inseminate promptly; an optional second attempt about 12 hours later can better cover the ovulation window.
+- After a positive LH test, inseminate promptly.
+A second attempt about 12 hours later can help cover the ovulation window.

-- Keep the sample at room temperature; do not shake or force the plunger.
+- Keep the sample at room temperature, do not shake, and avoid pushing the plunger hard.

 - Use only lubricants labelled sperm-friendly and only if needed.

-- Log cycle day, LH tests and insemination times to spot patterns and refine your plan.
+- Record cycle day, LH results, and insemination times to refine your plan.

 How home ICI compares with IUI and IVF